The Poetry Business 2016/17 International Book & Pamphlet Competition

 3rd Prize - £50

-The Reader's Prize is a new single poem prize that will run alongside the International Book & Pamphlet Competition.
+The Wordsworth Trust Single Poem Prize is a new single poem prize that will run alongside the International Book & Pamphlet Competition.
 All entrants to the main competition will automatically be entered into this prize, which will celebrate and showcase the best single poems by entrants to our main International Book & Pamphlet Competition.

-The competition judges will shortlist 20 poems from all manuscripts entered into the main competition.
-These will be published on the Poetry Business website.
+The competition judges will shortlist 12 poems from all manuscripts entered into the main competition.
+These will be published on The Poetry Business’ website, The Wordsworth Trust’s website, and in a handsome leaflet that will and widely distributed shortly after the main competition winners are announced.
 Readers will vote for a first, second and third prize winner.
+The votes will be counted an announced in late Spring 2017.

-The three prize winners will be awarded cash prizes and will be invited to read a selection of their work alongside the winners of the main competition at the Wordsworth Trust, and attend a weekend of Workshops run by the competition Judges.
-As well as being published on the Poetry Business website, the longlist of 20 poems selected by the judges will be published in the North magazine in 2017.
+The three prize winners will be awarded cash prizes and will be invited to read a selection of their work alongside the winners of the main competition at the Wordsworth Trust.
+The 1st, 2nd and 3rd prize winning poems, will be published in the North magazine in 2017.

 The publicity and reviews took my work seriously and I gained exposure in the PBS and the broadsheets.
 All this was entirely unexpected and absolutely thrilling.
 I still feel so excited to have been picked up by smith|doorstop at an early stage of my writing life. - Daljit Nagra, winner with Oh My Rub!, which was also named a PBS Pamphlet Choice & one of the Guardian Books of the Year.